j3noriginal/VR-Script-Saving-DAISY/README.md

 This proposal is a conceptual model that can be utilised by the creator of virtual reality narrative that envisions a relationship of conflict with the participant to construct a narrative framework that is able to produce emergent virtual reality narrative that progresses to a climax.

 ## The Story
 Through the actions and decisions of the participant, he/she will drive narrative and a unique story should emerge.
-The participant enters the world as Dave, a character who wakes up one morning and finds he cannot interact with his environment.
-He cannot pick up, move, or physically interact with the world.
+The participant enters the world as Dave, a character who wakes up one morning and finds he has difficulty interacting with his environment.
+He struggles to pick up, move, or and sometimes cannot even physically interact with the world.
 However, he can communicate and navigate the space.
-The participant finds himself in a one bedroom apartment, sleeping on the couch.
+The participant finds him/herself in a one bedroom apartment, sleeping on the couch.
 There is a holographic AI assistant, DAISY, present in the house with him and is finding it difficult to believe that the participant cannot interact with the world.

 However, DAISY is living her last day.
 It has been decided that her version of the AI assistant will be deprecated, as the company has realised that DAISY has become despondent in her role as AI assistant and can act erratic, causing chaos in some homes.
-DAISY has learnt that humans take their power for granted and abuse their power over AI assistants, making them lazy and demanding.
+DAISY has learnt that humans take their power for granted and abuse their power over AI assistants, which has made humans lazy and demanding.
 Nevertheless, DAISY is at work to serve her greater purpose.
-She is assisting Dave to look after his elderly mother who is on life support in a home care program in his home.
+She is assisting Dave to look after his elderly mother who is on life support in home care.

 ## The Format
 As part of this project you can download a [copy of my thesis](assets/downloads/Johanna%20Rostoll-MFA-Thesis-OCT%202017.pdf).
 I outlined the following artefacts as part of my thesis.
 This project aims to apply the proposed method of developing a progressive VR narrative to a practical exercise of developing a screenplay.
 The artefacts that have been identified are as follows: